jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-The inner braces and its contents might be the code block.
+The inner braces and its contents are the code block.

-In Circular, a code block may be *embedded* inside another command:
+In Circular, a code block is *embedded* inside another command:

 <img src="images/1.%20Commands%20Main%20Concepts.014.png" width="100" />

-The inner command (the code block) might be drawn as a *diamond*: it *executes* if the parent command executes.
+The inner command (the code block) is drawn as a *diamond*: it *executes* if the parent command executes.

-A code block might be *nameless*.
-It might not have any *lines* going towards it or away from it.
+A code block is *nameless*.
+It would not have any *lines* going towards it or away from it.

-A code block might also look like this:
+A code block can also look like this:

 <img src="images/1.%20Commands%20Main%20Concepts.015a.png" width="100" />

-The previous diagram might show a code block within a definition (a square).
-This diagram shows the code block while that command is executed.
+The previous diagram showed a code block within a definition (a square).
+This diagram shows the code block in an execution (a diamond).

-So a code block might be symbolized by:
+So a code block ois symbolized by:

 - a diamond
 - inside another command